-The logistics of the operation are significant (imagine planning a six hour practical lesson for 80 students!) but Jacqui sailed through the whole thing with ease – it was a most impressive operation.
+The logistics of the operation are significant (imagine planning a six-hour practical lesson for 80 students!) but Jacqui sailed through the whole thing with ease – it was a most impressive operation.
 Before the workshop, Jacqui made organisation from the school end very simple – a quick response to queries, all the paperwork you could hope for, and the information on the website to back it up.

-It must be said that by now, almost everyone else in the school was suffering in extreme envy.
-Why didn’t we get to do that (from the Yr8’s).
-I can’t believe how lucky they are (from Yr12!!).
+It must be said that by now, almost everyone else in the school was suffering from extreme envy.
+Why didn’t we get to do that (from the Yr8s) I can’t believe how lucky they are (from Yr12!!).
 I just want to see what is going on – it looks like fun (Yr 11).
-And those comments were made before the students started on the afternoon activity.
+And those comments were made before the students started the afternoon activity.
 From the moment I walked back into the classroom, having left 30 odd Yr 5’s to get changed, I knew the day had been a stunning success.
 The students looked simply spectacular in their white suits and masks.
-I forced them all to gather in the playground whilst the rest of the school were still out on their lunchbreak – they didn’t care.
+I forced them all to gather in the playground whilst the rest of the school were still out on their lunch break – they didn’t care.
 The older students couldn’t help themselves and smiled as the Yr 5 and 7 grinned madly in reply.
 The younger students marched across to the sports hall singing the Oompa Loompa song.

 At the end of the day, the Yr 5’s went back to their school, quite a few still in the white suits, clutching their fingerprint keyring and without a doubt, telling mums and dads how great a day they had at the senior school.
-My Yr 7 students finish a bit later than the Yr 5’s so at this point I expected to take over supervising the Yr 7 whilst Jacqui packed up, but no, Jacqui kept them going, talked to them, asking questions and giving out wristbands that the students – now a week later – are still proudly displaying.
+My Yr 7 students finish a bit later than the Yr 5’s so at this point I expected to take over supervising the Yr 7 whilst Jacqui packed up, but no, Jacqui kept them going, talked to them, asked questions and gave out wristbands that the students – now a week later – are still proudly displaying.

 I cannot thank Jacqui enough.
 The organisation and the quality of the day she provided were amazing, well worth the cost and I will definitely be using her again!